 Unlike temporary hyaluronic acid injections which require regular touch-ups, under-eye fat grafting allows us to transfer your own adipose tissue into the hollow area of the under-eye circle, providing a natural and permanent result.
 This under-eye lipofilling technique uses autogenous fat, meaning it is harvested from your own body, which eliminates any risk of allergic reaction and allows for harmonious integration into the tissues.

-As a former Chief Resident in Ophthalmology and a surgeon specialized in eye surgery for over fifteen years, I have developed a rigorous and personalized approach for each patient.
+As a former Chief Resident in Ophthalmology and an oculoplastic surgeon specialized in eyelid & oculoplastic surgery for over fifteen years, I have developed a rigorous and personalized approach for each patient.

 During our first consultation, I precisely evaluate the depth of your under-eye circles, the quality of your skin, and your expectations in order to determine if under-eye fat grafting is truly appropriate for your case, or if another approach such as hyaluronic acid injections would be more relevant.
 My role is to guide you toward the treatment that suits you, not to impose a standardized procedure.